grafana/grafana/docs/sources/features/datasources/prometheus.md

 Name | Description
 ------------ | -------------
-*Name* | The data source name, important that this is the same as in Grafana v1.x if you plan to import old dashboards.
+*Name* | The data source name.
+This is how you refer to the data source in panels & queries.
 *Default* | Default data source means that it will be pre-selected for new panels.
 *Url* | The http protocol, ip and port of you Prometheus server (default port is usually 9090) *Access* | Proxy = access via Grafana backend, Direct = access directly from browser.